flyrcs/Azure-Virtual-Network-with-ELK-Deployment/README.md

   - The status should be up.

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines: _Web1 and Web2_ Web1 : 10.0.0.5
+This ELK server is configured to monitor the following machines:
+ - Web1 : 10.0.0.5
-Web2 : 10.0.0.6
+ - Web2 : 10.0.0.6

-We have installed the following Beats on these machines: _ELK Server, Web1 and Web2_ The ELK Stack Installed are: _FileBeat and MetricBeat_
+We have installed the following Beats on these machines:
+ - ELK Server, Web1 and Web2
+ - The ELK Stack Installed are: _FileBeat and MetricBeat_

 These Beats allow us to collect the following information from each machine:
-_Filebeat:    log events_
+ - Filebeat:    _log events_
-_Metricbeat:  metrics and system statistics_
+ - Metricbeat:  _metrics and system statistics_

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: